benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 }
 ```

-This can be implemented directly on on component pages or in the code behind file
+This can be implemented directly on on component pages or in the code behind file.

 ```csharp
 // Features/EndpointRouting.razor.cs
 public partial class EndpointRouting : IRouteDefinition {
     public IEndpointRouteBuilder MapRoutes(IEndpointRouteBuilder routes)